-The research funding institutions and the CTI shall maintain a suitable quality control system for decision-making and programmes.

-In addition, in the context of the tasks and responsibilities conferred to them, they shall periodically review the suitability of the funding instruments and the form of support.

-Quality control in the field of government research shall be governed by guidelines issued by the interdepartmental coordination committee for government research.
+- The research funding institutions and Innosuisse shall maintain a suitable quality control system for decision-making and programmes. - In addition, in the context of the tasks and responsibilities conferred to them, they shall periodically review the suitability of the funding instruments and the form of support. - Quality control in the field of policy research shall be governed by guidelines issued by the interdepartmental coordination committee for policy research.
 Rules in specific legislation are reserved.